Curried Red Lentil Stew

 - 1/4 cup whole plain yogurt, optional

 - Heat coconut oil in large saucepan over medium heat.
 Add onions and and cook 5-7 minutes, until translucent.
-Stir in grated garlic, curry and cinnamon, and cook another 2 minutes, until starting to brown.
+Stir in garlic, curry powder and cinnamon, and cook another minute or so, until starting to brown.

 - Add tomatoes, coconut milk, lentils, golden raisins and 1/2 teaspoon salt.
 Stir to combine then stir in water.
 Stirring occasionally, simmer for 20-25 minutes, until lentils are falling apart and tender.